esraa237/Angular_Movies/README.md

   * **Movies** : Displays trending movies.
   * **TV** : Displays trending TV shows.
 * **Authentication** :
-* User must log in to get a token.
-* Token is required to access TMDB API endpoints.
+* Token is required for me to access TMDB API endpoints.
 * **Card Design** :
 * Each item card shows an image, title, rating, and a short description (if available).
 * **Details Page** :